kapil797/multi-site-dashboard/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Architecture

-- old MF services? .NET?
-- websocket middleware (express JS)
-- Why this architeture is because of HTTP CORS issue; most backend services are using HTTP, but dashboard is using HTTPS
-- websocket is used to push data from rabbitMQ
-- Get the list of APIs required
-- Work order 2401120002, 2401120002.01, .02?

 ## PoC

 - MF: Wang li